Camino de Santiago: The Portuguese way in 3 days

 Church of Valega

 Stop for 45 minutes to admire one of Portugal's most beautiful churches.
-The larger-than-life tiled panels depict the different stages of the life of Virgin Mary.
-And inside, along with more painted tiles, the ceilings are made from exotic woods, with marble adorning the indoor walls, coir and general wainscots.
+The larger-than-life tiled panels depict the different stages of the life of the Virgin Mary.
+Inside, along with more painted tiles, the ceilings are made from exotic woods, with marble adorning the indoor walls, coir, and general wainscots.

 Arrival in Porto